 - any member of various orders of saltwater cirriped crustaceans that cement themselves to rocks, wharves, ship bottoms, etc. and to other animals, as whales, after a free-swimming larval stage

-a person or thing hard to get rid of
+- a person or thing hard to get rid of

 Origin of barnacleMiddle English bernacle, earlier bernak ; from Middle Irish bairnech and amp; Breton bernik, kind of shellfish: ultimately via Gaulish an unverified form berna, split ; from Indo-European base an unverified form bher-, to slit

 - The barnacle goose.

 Origin of barnacleMiddle English, barnacle goose, from Old French bernacle, from Medieval Latin bernacula, diminutive of bernaca, of unknown origin.

 - A marine crustacean of the subclass Cirripedia that attaches itself to submerged surfaces such as tidal rocks or the bottoms of ships.